hernantz/blog/content/calendaring-events-with-python.md

 The procedure is perfectly explained [here][14] and involves naive dates on purpose!

-We first have to generate the ocurrences regardless or the timezone settings.
+We first have to generate the occurrences regardless or the timezone settings, all at the same time (*basically by adding timedeltas*):

 ```python
 >>> start = datetime.datetime(2014, 2, 22, 11, 0)  # Feb 22